helmutkaufmann/wn-queuedresize-plugin/README.md

 | `IMAGE_RESIZE_CONCURRENCY` | `3` | **(Critical)** The maximum number of simultaneous resize jobs that can run at once. | `ProcessImageResize.php` |
 | `IMAGE_RESIZE_BACKOFF` | `5` | The number of seconds a job should wait before being re-released to the queue if the concurrency limit is reached. | `ProcessImageResize.php` |

+### Starting Queue Workers
-###Starting Queue WorkersThe plugin is useless without a running queue worker.
+The plugin is useless without a running queue worker.
 You should use a process manager (like Supervisor) to ensure this command runs continuously:

 ```bash
 # Start a worker process dedicated to the 'imaging' queue